jack-leyland/powerapi/README.md

 You can follow the latest news and asks questions by subscribing to our <a href="mailto:sympa@inria.fr?subject=subscribe powerapi">mailing list</a>.

 ## Contributing
-If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request on the prerealease branch.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.